Talking therapies (including counselling, psychotherapy and CBT)

 What is the best way to find a therapist?

 Another option is to find a private therapist.
-There are many ways to find a private therapist but a recommendation from someone else or your GP can be very helpful.
+There are many ways to find a private therapist but a recommendation from someone you trust - or possibly also your GP - can be very helpful.
 Most private services operate a sliding scale for fees.
 The British Association for Counselling and Psychotherapy (BACP) can provide more information about local counselling and psychotherapy services.
-For an accredited CBT therapist contact the British Association for Behavioural and Cognitive Psychotherapies (BABCP).
-For a clinical psychologist or counselling psychologist contact the British Psychological Society (BPS).
-See 'Useful organisations', below.
+For an accredited CBT therapist, contact the British Association for Behavioural and Cognitive Psychotherapies (BABCP).
+For a clinical psychologist or counselling psychologist, contact the British Psychological Society (BPS).
+See 'Other useful organisations'.

 British Association for Counselling and Psychotherapy (BACP)